Ogoa/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles
 This file contains work for task 4.
 It is a script that displays the contents of the working directory in long format, including hidden files.

+5-listfilesdigitonly
+This file contains work for task 5.
+It is a script that displays the contents of the working directory, including hidden files, with user and group IDs displayed numerically.